 World History (grades 9-12) - Laura Coker-Garcia - From ancient civilizations to the modern world, students will trace man's footsteps as he walks across time.
 History will come alive as students participate in class discussion, group projects, and oral presentations during this 32-week course.
 This course counts as 1 credit on the high school transcript.
 Textbook: World History BJU Textbook 5th ed. available at the HEP Bookstore.

-Time: Mondays; 8/26-12/16/21 and 1/13-5/5/22; 10:45-12:15 pm Cost: \$725; after 7/4 \$740; after 8/4 \$750
+Time: Mondays; 8/16-12/13/21 and 1/10-5/2/22 (Labor Day off); 10:45-12:15 pm Cost: \$725; after 7/4 \$740; after 8/4 \$750

 WORLD GEOGRAPHY World Geography (grades 7-12) - Mary Sweeney - During this yearlong course (24 weeks), students will learn to identify bodies of land and water, countries and various physical features throughout the world.
 They will study the various cultures and peoples who inhabit the earth.
 This course teaches geography through map-making.
 Students will create maps of all the continents, countries, and major cities of the world.
 As the students journey through each continent, they will experience culinary delights as each student will research and prepare a delicious treat from each continent.
 The course will also include small individual projects as well as class projects, oral reports, and topography map project.
-This course counts 1 credit on the high school transcript.
-Textbooks: Mapping the World by Heart Lite Map Set.
-Time: Wednesdays; 9/1-11/17/21 and 1/19-4/13/22; 10:45-12:15 pm.
+This course counts 1 credit on the high school transcript. ${\bf Textbooks:}\ {\it Mapping}\ the\ {\it World}\ by\ {\it Heart}\ {\it Lite}\ {\it Map}\ {\it Set}.$ Time: Wednesdays; 9/1-11/17/21 and 1/19-4/13/22; 10:45-12:15 pm.

 Cost: \$625; after 7/4 \$640; after 8/5 \$655

-Government (grades 11-12) - Joanne Juren- This 16-week course focuses on the various institutions of the Federal Government, including: The Constitution and Foundations of Govt., Political Behavior/Participation, Institutions of National Government, Civil Liberties and Civil Rights, and State and Local Government.
+Government (grades 11-12) - Joanne Juren - This 16-week course focuses on the various institutions of the Federal Government, including: The Constitution and Foundations of Govt., Political Behavior/Participation, Institutions of National Government, Civil Liberties and Civil Rights, and State and Local Government.
 The course provides an in-depth perspective of United States politics and its place in the world theatre.
 By examining their own personal world views, students will learn how to make political decisions.
 Personal involvement and responsibility is emphasized to ensure the survival of the ideals of America's foundation.
 Students will read lessons at home, view videos and other media, and complete extended projects at home.
-Through a variety of educational and stimulating in-class projects and Socratic seminars, students will learn what it means to be an American!
-Textbooks: Notgrass Government and Are you Liberal, Conservative, or Confused, This course includes an Honors Contract and counts 1/2 credit on the high school transcript Time: Thursday; 8/26-12/16/21; 10-11:30 am.
+Through a variety of educational and stimulating in-class projects and Socratic flipit Updated 5/12/2021 20 | P a g e seminars, students will learn what it means to be an American!
+Textbooks: Notgrass Government and Are you Liberal, Conservative, or Confused, this course includes an Honors Contract and counts 1/2 credit on the high school transcript Time: Thursday; 8/26-12/16/21; 10-11:30 am.
 Cost: \$425; after 7/4 \$440; after 8/4 \$455